Josh Pastner shares updates on Georgia Tech’s newcomers, scheduling

 Pastner also said that the staff is continuing to work on finalizing its two final non-conference games for the 2019-20 schedule.

-Georgia Tech not giving up on search for post player
+Tech not giving up on search for post player

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.